xbai0624/cnn_core/readme.txt

 The parallel computing is implemented using c++11 thread for now.

 One can use this libary to construct CNN, DNN or mixed neural networks.
-With slight modification, one can also use it to build Auto-encoder Neural Networks.
+One can also use it to build Auto-encoder Neural Networks.

 Some techniques used for mitigate overfitting have also been implemented, such as Drop-out, L2/L1 regularization.